Festival of port cities' cinema

 Each year, Zones Portuaires takes over several emblematic venues in Saint-Nazaire and its region: the cinéma Jacques Tati, the LiFe (contemporary art space in the submarine base), the Cinéville, the cinema Le Pax in Pornichet, and La Toile de Mer.
 The LiFe serves as the festival's hub, offering a friendly space with a bar, food, exhibitions, and the on-site bookstore L'Oiseau Tempête.
 The festival is supported or co-organized by nearly forty cultural, economic, and associative players in the region.

-Screenings and the festival pass are eligible for the Pass Culture.
+The festival is eligible for the Pass Culture.

 Association Cales Obscures